-To construct a temporal leash, in general, all nodes must have tightly synchronized clocks, such that maximum difference between any two nodes' clocks is $\Delta$ .
-The value of the parameter $\Delta$ must be known by all nodes in the network, and for temporal leashes, generally must be on the order of a few microseconds or even hundreds of nanoseconds.
-This level of time synchronization can be achieved now with offthe-shelf hardware based on LORAN-C [30], WWVB [31], or GPS [10, 44]; although such hardware is not currently a common part of wireless network nodes, it can be deployed in networks today and is expected to become more widely utilized in future systems at reduced expense, size, weight, and power consumption.
-In addition, the time synchronization signal itself in such systems may be subject to certain attacks [6, 14].
-Esoteric hardware such as cesium-beam clocks, rubidium clocks, and hydrogen maser clocks, could also be used in special applications today to provide sufficiently accurate time synchronization for months.
+To construct a temporal leash, in general, all nodes must have tightly synchronized clocks, such that maximum difference between any two nodes' clocks is Δ .
+The value of the parameter Δ must be known by all nodes in the network, and for temporal leashes, generally must be on the order of a few microseconds or even hundreds of nanoseconds.
+This level of time synchronization can be achieved now with offthe-shelf hardware based on LORAN-C [24], WWVB [25], GPS [7], [39], or on-chip atomic clocks currently under development at NIST [21]; although such hardware is not currently a common part of wireless network nodes, it can be deployed in networks today and is expected to become more widely utilized in future systems at reduced expense. size, weight, and power consumption.
 Although our general requirement for time synchronization is indeed a restriction on the applicability of temporal leashes, for applications that require defense against the wormhole attack, this requirement is justified due to the seriousness of the attack and its potential disruption of the intended functioning of the network.

-To use temporal leashes, when sending a packet, the sending node includes in the packet the time at which it sent the packet, $t_s$ ; when receiving a packet, the receiving node compares this value to the time at which it received the packet, $t_r$ .
+To use temporal leashes, when sending a packet, the sending node includes in the packet the time at which it sent the packet, t_s ; when receiving a packet, the receiving node compares this value to the time at which it received the packet, t_r .
 The receiver is thus able to detect if the packet traveled too far, based on the claimed transmission time and the speed of light.
 Alternatively, a temporal leash can be constructed by instead including in the packet an expiration time, after which the receiver should not accept the packet; based on the allowed maximum transmission distance and the speed of light, the sender sets this expiration time in the packet as an offset from the time at which it sends the packet.
 As with a geographical leash, a regular digital signature scheme or other authentication technique can be used to allow a receiver to authenticate a timestamp or expiration time in the received packet.